Integrability from categorification and the 2-Kac-Moody Algebra

 Finding a Lax pair on a general Hamiltonian system, if one even exists, is itself a difficult problem.
 However, if we are given a Poisson-Lie group $(G,\Pi)$, its corresponding bialgebra $\g$ \cite{Semenov1992} and a Poisson map $\cJ:M\rightarrow \g^*$, then we can pull back the Poisson map $\cJ$, namely perform a particular change of canonical coordinates, to achieve a Lax pair for the induced Hamiltonian system on $M$.

-Indeed, from the bialgebra $\g$, we can infer a Poisson structure $\{\cdot,\cdot\}^*$ on the function algebra $C^\infty(\g^*)$ of the dual $\g^*$ Lie algebra for which a Lax pair $(L,P)$ can be {\it canonically} constructed for any invariant Hamiltonian $H\in C^\infty(\g^*)$, see for example a nice summary of the construction in \cite{Meusburger:2021cxe}.
+Indeed, from the bialgebra $\g$, we can infer a Poisson structure $\{-,-\}^*$ on the function algebra $C^\infty(\g^*)$ of the dual $\g^*$ Lie algebra for which a Lax pair $(L,P)$ can be {\it canonically} constructed for any invariant Hamiltonian $H\in C^\infty(\g^*)$, see for example a nice summary of the construction in \cite{Meusburger:2021cxe}.

 Many physical integrable systems, such as the classical Toda, Korteweig-de Vries and the Kadomtsev–Petviashvili hierarchies \cite{book-integrable}, as well as the XXX/XXZ/XYZ family of quantum spin chains \cite{Zhang:1991}, can be transformed in this way to the canonical integrable system on $\g^*$ for certain Lie bialgebras $\g$.
-However, these are all one dimensional, and it is generally a difficult task to identify the notion of integrability for higher dimensional systems; see for example for some proposals \cite{Maillet:1989gg, Larsson:2002pk}.
+Moreover, 1+1d integrable field theories such as the Wess-Zumino-Witten/principal chiral models and their various integrable deformations \cite{KLIMCIK1995455,KLIMCIK1996116,Hoare:2021dix,Mohammedi:2020qok} are well-known to also host Lax pairs that generically have singular dependence on the \textit{spectral parameter} $z\in\bbC$.
+However, these are all 1d or 1+1d models, and it is generally a difficult task to identify the notion of integrability for higher dimensional systems; see for example for some proposals \cite{Maillet:1989gg,Larsson:2002pk}.

 It is expected that increasing the dimensionality of a system corresponds to a "categorification" of the relevant structure; this is the "categorical ladder = dimensional ladder" proposal \cite{Crane:1994ty, Baez:1995xq, Mackaay:ek,Pfeiffer2007}.
-Kapranov and Voevodsky used this proposal to categorify the notion of vector space in order to find higher dimensional version of the Yang-Baxter equation \cite{Kapranov:1994}.
+Kapranov and Voevodsky used this proposal to categorify the notion of vector space in order to find higher dimensional version of the Yang-Baxter equations \cite{Kapranov:1994}, called the Zamolodchikov tetrahedron equations.
 While not providing obvious concrete integrable models, the Kapranov-Voevodsky approach has been very influential in the study of higher categorical structures (see for instance \cite{neuchl1997representation,Baez:2012,GURSKI20114225,KongTianZhou:2020,Johnson_Freyd_2023,Delcamp:2021szr,Delcamp:2023kew,decoppet2022morita} for a short list of developments).
-Apart from the Kapranov-Voevodsky approach, other routes toward categorification include {\it Soergel bimodules} in Khovanov's knot categorification \cite{Khovanov:2000,rouquier:hal-00002981,Rouquier2005CategorificationOS}, as well as the Baez-Crans $L_\infty$-algebras that appear in higher-gauge theory \cite{Baez:2003fs,Baez:2004in,baez2004,Nikolaus_2014}.